PI: Tracy Mandel (she/her)

 Hakeem was a visiting undergraduate researcher at UNH during Summer 2023.
 He studied the trapping of trash and marine debris in wave-driven coastal flows by coastal vegetation.

 Hakeem is currently finishing his degree in Industrial Engineering at the University of Puerto Rico - Mayagüez.

 Jenna Ehnot - Undergraduate Researcher

-Jenna is a senior in Ocean Engineering at UNH.
-Her research focuses on seasonal variation in the biomechanical properties of salt marsh plants, with the goal of understanding how plant stiffness and breakage throughout the year might affect the hydraulic properties of marshes.
-This research is supported by New Hampshire Sea Grant.
+Jenna graduated with a B.S. in Ocean Engineering from UNH in May 2022.
+Her research focused on seasonal variation in the biomechanical properties of dune plants, with the goal of understanding how plant stiffness and breakage throughout the year might affect the hydraulic properties of marshes.
+Check out Jenna's poster from the 2022 Undergraduate Research Conference here!
+This research was supported by New Hampshire Sea Grant.

 Jobel Villafañe-Pagán - Undergraduate Researcher

-Jobel is a senior in Geology at the University of Puerto Rico - Mayagüez, and a visiting researcher at UNH in Summer 2021, hosted by the Coastal Research Response Center and the School of Marine Science and Ocean Engineering.
-He is studying the settling of oceanic particles such as sediment, plastic, and marine snow in ambient density stratification.
+Jobel was a visiting undergraduate researcher at UNH in Summer 2021, hosted by the Coastal Research Response Center and the School of Marine Science and Ocean Engineering.
+He studied the settling of oceanic particles such as sediment, plastic, and marine snow in ambient density stratification.

 Ocean Engineering Senior Project Team, 2020-2021: Turbidity Control with Bubble Curtains

 The team designed and conducted laboratory experiments to study the effectiveness of bubble screens in controlling gravity currents for dredging operations.
 Check out their final project team presentation as part of UNH's Undergraduate Research Conference!